VviolaineC/EDUC-5913-Outfit-Chatbot/Project final artifact .md

             })
 ```

-## Generating Text Responses Using both Text-only Input and Text with Image Input.
+## Generating Text Responses Using both Text-only Input and Text with Image Input
 ```python
 def main():